Top 12 English Grammar Tips to Avoid Common Mistakes in English

 If you don’t feel like using a contraction to form a negative question tag, be careful with the placement of “not.”

-Whenever a preposition gets separated from its object in the sentence (or when it doesn’t have an object at all), it becomes a dangling preposition.
+Whenever a preposition gets separated from its object in the sentence (or when it doesn’t have an object at all), it becomes a dangling preposition, for example:

 There is a grammar myth that dangling prepositions are unacceptable.
-You may encounter native English speakers who believe it’s incorrect to end a sentence with a preposition.
 However, dangling prepositions aren’t a grammatical error.

 Actually, avoiding dangling prepositions may result in some awkward sentences!
 For example:

-Participles (words formed from verbs) are often used to introduce a subordinate clause in a sentence.
+Participles (words formed from verbs) are often used to introduce a subordinate clause in a sentence, for example:

 In these cases, participles always relate to the subject of the sentence.
 They describe the action that the subject performs or the state that the subject is in.

-Dangling participles can cause problems for English learners; they can make it easier to forget or confuse the subject-participle relationship.
-A very common mistake many English learners (and even native speakers!) make is to use a participle that doesn’t relate to the subject of the sentence (a dangling participle).
+A very common mistake many English learners (and even native speakers!) make is to use a participle that doesn’t relate to the subject of the sentence (a dangling participle), for example:

 As you can see, dangling participles create confusing and grammatically incorrect sentences that reflect poorly on your writing.
 Unlike dangling prepositions, dangling participles should be avoided!